choojun/choojun.github.io/wsl_hadoop_kafka.md

 ## J3.
-Producing and Consuming Messages - using Terminal
+Producing and Examining Messages - using Terminal
 1. Login as hduser.
 2. Create a Topic
 ~~~bash